aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/resampling-added-images-excel-to-pdf-conversion/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ResamplingAddedImagesExcelToPdfConversion.go" >}}
 {{% alert color="primary" %}}

-Using the [**SetImageResample**](https://reference.aspose.com/cells/go-cpp/pdfsaveoptions/setimageresample/) option minimizes the size of the output PDF but it may affect the image quality a bit.
+Using the **SetImageResample** option minimizes the size of the output PDF, but it may affect image quality slightly.

 {{% /alert %}}

 {{% alert color="primary" %}}

-If your spreadsheet contains formulas, it is best to call [**CalculateFormula**](https://reference.aspose.com/cells/go-cpp/workbook/calculateformula/) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+If your spreadsheet contains formulas, it is best to call **CalculateFormula** just before rendering the spreadsheet to PDF format.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}